Updated: Monday April 08, 2013

 current field guides.

-The latest common, genus, and species names can be found at the website
+The latest common, genus, and species names for North American birds can

 | Back to THE OTTER SIDE Home Page |